-- In the senior school the Head of Year is the first port of call for all disciplinary matters and subject teachers report back incidents of positive and negative behaviour using the online Engage daybook. - If boys do not complete a piece of work (including homework) to the standard expected of the subject teacher, he may be put in Homework detention to repeat the work.
-This is held on a Thursday lunch time and supervised by prefects.
-The Head of Year or subject teacher can detain pupils at break times or lunch times if they feel a pupil requires such a sanction. - A boy may receive a minus house point, recorded in his homework diary, for repeated offences or for misconduct deemed serious enough.
+- In the senior school the Head of Year is the first port of call for all disciplinary matters and subject teachers report back incidents of positive and negative behaviour using the ISAMs notes section for each child. - If boys do not complete a piece of work (including homework) to the standard expected of the subject teacher, they may ask that the work is repeated.
+If this is still not completed satisfactorily then a suitable time to hold a supervised detention will be arranged in conjunction with the Deputy Head

+- whereby the pupil can complete the work to the expected standard commensurate with the pupils ability. - A boy may receive a minus house point, recorded in his homework diary, for repeated offences or for misconduct deemed serious enough.
 This must be shown to his Head of Year and recorded on the weekly House Point record sheet which then goes to the Deputy Head. - If a pupil receives 3 minus house points in any half term period, he will receive a lunch time detention with the Deputy Head.
-If a pupil receives 3 lunch time detentions in a term, he will then receive an after school detention with the Deputy Head. - If a single incident is felt serious enough, immediate escalation to either a lunchtime detention or after school detention may be necessary.
+If a pupil receives 3 lunch time detentions in a term, he will then receive an after-school detention with the Deputy Head. - If a single incident is felt serious enough, immediate escalation to either a lunchtime detention or after school detention may be necessary.